moorepants/eme185/content/pages/instructor-guide.rst

 - Proposal will be due end of week 6.
 Discuss rubric (50 point section)
 - First peer evaluation will also be due at same time as the proposal.
 - Next lecture will be guest remote speaker.
-- How many would like a studio activity on FEA?

 Tasks: